Refinancing your mortgage can save you money and it may be worthwhile exploring if this is a suitable option for you.

 The equity borrowed from the parents’ property is released when the purchased property has gone up in value by the amount covered by the guarantee.

-For further information on using a family guarantee loan to assist with your purchase, call us to book a free and confidential appointment.
+For further information on using a family guarantee loan to assist with your purchase, contact us to book a free and confidential appointment.

 A deposit bond is a certificate issued to a seller or a developer which acts as a guarantee and can be used in place of a deposit.
 If a buyer fails to meet their financial obligations on their property at settlement, the deposit will be transferred to the developer or seller.
 You then pay the bond issuer the 10% owed on the purchase.